 Manufacturers and others involved in the manufacture and distribution of products must also register their establishments with the FDA and certain state agencies.
 Both domestic and foreign manufacturing establishments must register and provide additional information to the FDA upon their initial participation in the manufacturing process.
 Any product manufactured by or imported from a facility that has not registered, whether foreign or domestic, is deemed misbranded under the FDCA.
+The PREVENT Pandemics Act, which was enacted in December 2022, clarifies that foreign drug manufacturing establishments are subject to registration and listing requirements even if a drug or biologic undergoes further manufacture, preparation, propagation, compounding, or processing at a separate establishment outside the United States prior to being imported or offered for import into the United States.
 Establishments may be subject to periodic unannounced inspections by government authorities to ensure compliance with GMPs and other laws.
 Inspections must follow a "risk-based schedule" that may result in certain establishments being inspected more frequently.
 Manufacturers may also have to provide, on request, electronic or physical records regarding their establishments.
 Delaying, denying, limiting, or refusing inspection by the FDA may lead to a product being deemed to be adulterated.
 Changes to the manufacturing process, specifications or container closure system for an approved product are strictly regulated and often require prior FDA approval before being implemented.
 The FDA's regulations also require, among other things, the investigation and correction of any deviations from GMP and the imposition of reporting and documentation requirements upon the sponsor and any third-party manufacturers involved in producing the approved product.